V4Fire/Client/src/components/super/i-block/mods/README.md

 }
 ```

 When one component inherits from another, its modifiers are also inherited.
-And if you add new modifiers,
-then the parent modifiers will still be inherited.
+And if you add new modifiers, the parent modifiers will still be inherited.

 ```typescript
 import iBlock, { component, ModsDecl } from 'components/super/i-block/i-block';